dante-el-gamer/optimized-engine/README.md

 5: Wait for the .ZIP to download <br>
 6: Unzip/extract the downloaded .zip folder <br>
 7: Open the [TUBROWARP](https://turbowarp.org) website <br>
-8: If you're in the project menu, click "see inside."
-If it's in English, it would be "see inside." <br>
+8: If you're in the project menu, click "see inside." <br>
-9: Click "files▼" or "file▼" in English. <br>
+9: Click "files▼" or "file▼" <br>
-10: Click "upload from your computer" or "upload from your computer" in English. <br>
+10: Click "upload from your computer" <br>
 11: Upload the file you downloaded before the .sb3 file.
 You can modify the optimized engine beta 3. <br>
  <br>
 ## 🛠 Videos <br>